AliaksandrBadretdzinau/rest-api-microservices/README.md

 `docker-compose up`

-As an alternative option you can go to each service directory and run each service separately:
+As an alternative option you can go to each service's directory and run it separately:

 `sh start.sh`